In this guide, we’ll describe how to create a healthy, utility-based Bitcoin economy and why the “hodl” mentality is seriously flawed.

 Spend and replace is the way to continue building the Bitcoin economy and ecosystem.
 Another way think about it is by recycling.
 By actually using Bitcoin, you are helping to create utility.
 By creating utility, it will make others want to use it too.

-An easy way to begin recycling is to initially buy Bitcoin (BCH) with fiat currency.
-If you unable to buy Bitcoin (BCH) online then find a local seller or a friend to sell you some.
+An easy way to begin recycling is to initially buy Bitcoin Cash (BCH) with fiat currency.
+If you unable to buy Bitcoin Cash (BCH) online then find a local seller or a friend to sell you some.
 Then if you buy something online, replace the coins you spent by buying more.
 You should also try to get your employer to pay your wage in Bitcoins so you can earn more.
 There are other ways to earn Bitcoin too, such as buying a mining contract.